gary-archer/oauth.mobilesample.android/README.md

 ![App Login](./doc/login.png)

-You can login to the app using my AWS Cognito test account:
+You can sign in to the app using my AWS Cognito test account:

 ```text
 - User: guestuser@example.com